securitytxt/security-txt/draft-foudil-securitytxt.md

 # This is a comment.
 ~~~~~~~~~~

-You MAY use one or more comments as descriptive text immediately
+One or more comments MAY be used as descriptive text immediately
 before the field.
 Parsers SHOULD associate the comments with the
 respective field.
 Only the line most immediately preceding a field SHOULD
 be associated with that field.

-## Separate Fields
+## Line Separator

-A separate line is REQUIRED for every new field.
-You MUST
-NOT chain everything into a single field unless defined by that field.
-Every line MUST end either
-with a carriage return and line feed characters (CRLF / %x0D %x0A) or just
+Every line MUST end either with a carriage return and line feed
-a line feed character (LF / %x0A).
+characters (CRLF / %x0D %x0A) or just a line feed character (LF / %x0A).

 ## Digital signature {#signature}